rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 2.4 =
+* Added the ability to set max image width.
+* Fixed a few bugs with a few untranslatable strings.
+* Pushed to v2.4

+= 2.3.1 =
+* Tested with 5.1.

+= 2.3 =
+* Fix a bug that occurs when you try running the Premium version at the same time as the free version that results in a notice displaying in Gutenberg as you register two blocks with the same name.
+* Options page cleanup in the code.

+Not a huge release, but worth installing if you use the premium version.

 = 2.2.1 =
 * Fix a small bug that results in a fatal error for an invalid feed.